Romance Land: Plot

-As described in a film magazine, Pep Hawkins (Mix) read his books and became enthused with the spirit of the heroic Walter Raleigh.
+As described in a film magazine, Pep Hawkins read his books and became enthused with the spirit of the heroic Walter Raleigh.
 He fancies himself as a Lancelot and dons a set of armor as he rides in the western plains.
-Nan Harvess (Bedford) also sought romance and one day she was rescued by this knight in armor who stopped her runaway team.
+Nan Harvess also sought romance and one day she was rescued by this knight in armor who stopped her runaway team.
 Although her uncle had promised her hand in marriage to another, she loves Pep.
 The uncle decides to hold a tournament to settle the question with chariot races and other stunts, and the victor to receive Nan's hand in marriage.
 When Pep tries to register for the tournament, he is initially ineligible, but finally convinces them that he is.
 During the tournament the uncle resorts to foul play to rid himself of Pep, but Pep always stages a comeback and finally wins.
 The uncle is forced to keep his promise and, although he tries at the last minute to prevent the wedding, Pep heroically takes his bride away.